American Woodmark Corporation (AMWD) CEO Scott Culbreth on Q2 2021 Results - Earnings Call Transcript

 Scott Culbreth

 Yes, we think it will take us till the end of the calendar year to fully catch up so that we better match our demand with production.
 We have been making significant progress throughout the prior fiscal quarter.
-By the time we get to January, we think we will be matched and caught up and generally comes back to normalized rate as well as on the stock platform get our customer inventory levels to the rate they need to be at.
+By the time we get to January, we think we will be matched and caught up and get our lead times back to normalized rate as well as on the stock platform get our customer inventory levels to the rate they need to be at.

 Garik Shmois